Williamsport Crosscutters: Championships

 In 2001, the Crosscutters and Brooklyn Cyclones were declared the New York–Penn League's co-champions.
 The Crosscutters lost the first game of the best of three championship series, and the rest of the series was cancelled after the September 11, 2001 attacks.

 In 2003, the Crosscutters won the New York–Penn League championship outright, defeating the Cyclones in two games to sweep the series.

 In 2015, the Crosscutters won the New York-Penn League Pinckney Division, posting a league best record of 46-30.
 The Crosscutters would be eliminated from the playoffs by the West Virginia Black Bears two games to one.
 The Black Bears would go on to win the 2015 New York Penn League Championship.

+In 2022, the Crosscutters won the 2nd Half Championship of the MLB Draft League.
+The Crosscutters would go on to the MLB Draft League Championship Game, but would fall to the West Virginia Black Bears.

+In 2024, the Crosscutters won the 1st Half Championship of the MLB Draft League and would host the League Championship Game.
+Williamsport would go on to win the 2024 MLB Draft League Championship.